Qualifications and Experience

 - Consultant Psychologist in Pillars of Parenting (therapeutic parenting model for children in care)

-- Currently working on Doctorate in Child and Adolescent Psychology at University College London
+- Currently working on a Professional Doctorate in Child and Adolescent Psychology at University College London

 Solution focussed brief therapy